Huang Yiliang's heart 'ripped to shreds' by Chantalle Ng's abuse allegations

 Huang, who broke into song and gesticulated wildly at points, addressed Ng directly in the live stream and said he wanted to set the record straight.
 He said that when the case was in court, he asked for Ng to be excused from the proceedings during his turn to speak and, as such, she missed his side of the story.

-"Three days before the incident, your mother and I had a call, she told me to play the bad cop and she'll play the good cop," he said.
+"Three days before the incident, your mother and I had a call, she told me to play the bad cop and she'd play the good cop," he said.

 "I bought two rattan canes and brought it to your home.
 I just wanted to show you the canes and scare you.
 It's an effective trick, it works on every kid but you.
 I didn't realise Lin Meijiao would turn into the mother hen, and I the eagle, you the chick.
-If you let me hit you lightly for show, then we'll be done.
-Because I'm just fulfilling my duty as the bad cop."
+If you had let me hit you lightly for show, then we'd have been done.
+Because I was just fulfilling my duty as the bad cop."

 He asked Ng not to talk about how wonderful her mother is and how he hit her while he is embroiled in legal woes, saying that may have an adverse effect on his sentencing.
 He was given a 10-month sentence in February for assaulting a Bangladeshi worker in 2018 and is facing an unrelated charge of disturbing the public peace.